-When I’m not being inspired by teens, I am hanging out with my Russian Blue cat, dancing, blogging, studying Arabic, or enjoying nerdy non-fiction books.
-I’ve been fortunate to live in 2 different countries, 6 different cities, and I continue traveling and see the world.
+When I’m not being inspired by amazing teens, I am hanging out with my Russian Blue cat, dancing, blogging, studying Arabic, or enjoying nerdy non-fiction books.
+I’ve been fortunate to live in 2 different countries, 6 different cities, and I continue traveling and seeing the world.
 I’ve also been known to cause teenage eye-rolls when I make corny jokes, but kids still tell me they really love coming to counseling!

 *Autism Spectrum Disorder